carrot/roots-records/README.md

 <h1>doge</h1>
 ```

+### Single View Options

+These options should be used if you want to generate stand alone single views for a collection of data in your record.

+#### template
+The path to the template to use for each object in the collection.

 #### collection
-A function that's passed in the JSON data and returns an array that will the data iterated over to build the single page views.
+A function that's passed in the JSON data for that record and returns an array of objects that will be iterated over to build the single page views.

-#### template
-The path to the template to use for each item in the collection.

 #### out
-A function that's passed each iterated item in the collection and returns the path where that view's outputted HTML file will be saved.
+A function that's passed each iterated object in the collection and returns the path where that view's outputted HTML file will be saved.

 ### Templates